rudbeckia dyeing yellow flower

 A surprise: Phytolacca dyeing

-How to dye a beautiful purple with local plants Here’s a plant color experiment that took me by surprise!
+Here’s a plant color experiment that took me by surprise!
 And a nice surprise.
 I’ve been very reluctant to tell you about it, because unlike others like avocado or turmeric, the plant I’ve been experimenting with isn’t very recommendable.
-But the resulting color was so pretty … Read more
+But the resulting color was so pretty and apparently solid that I couldn’t keep it to … Read more

 Botanical color chart

-With botanical dyes, nothing is wasted.
+Play with colors by combining plants With botanical dyes, nothing is wasted.
 Vegetal nuances are enriched by the addition of different plants to the baths.
 Let me explain.
 Composing plant colors with indigo Indigo blue, a “foot” color Indigo makes blue and nothing but blue.
-A more or less dark and intense blue, depending on the number of soaks and the … Read more
+A more or less dark and intense blue, depending on … Read more

 on a wooden cutting board, plants and wool fabrics dyed with local plants